|

 brought material to display.
 On most occasions there are some bookplates for sale and exchange.

-to make exchanges with you or provide information.
-This is not limited to members,
+your particular interests and be able to make exchanges with you or provide information.
+This provision of assistance

-for anyone who has a bookplate query is welcome to get in touch with the Society and all
+is not limited to members - anyone who has a bookplate query is welcome to get in touch with the Society, and all

 letters will be answered.

-One person, the late Brian North Lee FSA, was pre-eminent as both driving
+One person, Brian North Lee FSA (1936-2007), was pre-eminent as both driving force behind the Society and prolific author

-remarkable, bringing order and interest to a field that was insufficiently documented.
+of bookplate books and articles.
+His output was remarkable, bringing order and interest to a field that was insufficiently documented.

-End-2002, at the close of his long term as editor of the Journal, the Society presented to him
+At the end of 2002, upon the close of his long term as editor of the Journal, the Society presented to him a silver salver engraved

-a silver salver engraved with his recently granted coat of arms, as an award in appreciation
+with his recently granted coat of arms, as an award in appreciation of his outstanding contribution to exlibris literature.
+Though he is no

-of his outstanding contribution to exlibris literature.
-We shall continue to honour his achievements.
+longer with us, we shall continue to honour his achievements.

 |